mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Let's understand why with two explanation approaches:

-Let's look at our brute-force method as a black-box that - given some data - provides an optimal set of parameters.
+Let's look at our brute-force method as a black-box provides an optimal set of parameters given some "training" data.
 If we now simply replace the word "parameters" with "weights" we actually described the concept of a machine learning algorithm.
 A poor one - yes.